 LucidLink is a scale-out distributed file system that sits on top of object storage.
 LucidLink splits the data from the metadata and chunks data to a specific block size.
 As there is virtually no limit to the size of a LucidLink Filespace, aside from potential constraints placed on buckets by specific object storage providers, it may be a little harder to quickly see disk usage statistics in LucidLink.

-You can see the total size of the Filespace, excluding any snapshots, by reviewing the LucidLink Client user interface.
+You can see the total size of the Filespace, excluding any snapshots, by reviewing the "File system size" information in the LucidLink Client user interface.

-You can also see how much space is used by right clicking on files or folders in the LucidLink Filespace and selecting properties, or by using
+To see how much space is used per file or folder, you could right-click on files and folders in the LucidLink Filespace and select properties, or by using

 du -bsh on Linux.

 Please note, that this calculates the size of the Filespace (mount-point) and does not include the disk space, used by the LucidLink Client in cache or metadata (the internal `.lucid`) folder.